Last updated on May 5th, 2023 at 05:46 am

 So the weight W of an object with a mass of 10 kg is

 Variation of Weight

 As weight depends on the value of g (acceleration due to gravity), therefore weight varies whenever g changes.

-As example, it’s seen that the g on moon is about one sixth of earth’s g.
-That’s why the weight of an object becomes one sixth of its respective weight on earth.
+For example, it’s seen that the g on the moon is about one-sixth of earth’s g.
+That’s why the weight of an object becomes one-sixth of its respective weight on earth.